agiza/kirannrepo/cookbooks/rf-iam-mysql/README.md

 rf-iam-mysql Cookbook
 =====================
 Chef wrapper cookbook to
-1. create master/slave MySQL server setup
+1. Creates master/slave MySQL server setup
-2. set up storage structure according to Altisource standards
+2. Sets up storage structure according to Altisource standards
-3. create an empty IAM database.
+3. Creates an empty IAM database = rfng_iam
 4. Creates IAM user to be used within IAM application
+5. Creates MySQL master-master replication
+6. Creates MySQL HAProxy load-balancer configuration

 This cookbook is tested on RHEL platform (CentOS 6.5)

 Requirements
 ------------
+Use the cookbook, either 1) configuration, or 2), never both in the same time.
-This cookbook should run in conjunction with `rf-iam-liquibase`, which populates IAM database with seed data.
+1) This cookbook should run in conjunction with `rf-iam-liquibase`, which populates IAM database with seed data.
 Depends on `mysql-multi` & `mysql` community cookbooks.
+2)To be used for HAProxy MySQL configuration

 Utilization
 ------------